 The Best VPN With Dedicated IPs

-NordVPN is a great choice if you’re after a dedicated IP address.
+NordVPN is a great choice if you’re after a dedicated IP address, and it’s one of our best VPN providers overall.
 You can choose from an IP in the United States, the United Kingdom, Germany, the Netherlands and France.

 Each dedicated IP address costs $70 per year, along with your NordVPN subscription.
 The upfront cost is the only price we can see, though, so if you’re after a monthly bill, you should scroll to our second option, CyberGhost.